From subgraph to nest: indexing Graph Horizon

 Serve it

-nuthatch dev brings up one local endpoint: SQL, an auto-generated GraphQL schema, SSE streams, and the built-in MCP server.
-The GraphQL is shaped so that queries written against the original subgraph carry over with little change:
+nuthatch dev serves one local endpoint: /tables and /table/{name}, read-only /sql, balances, /metrics, and the built-in MCP server.
+An auto-generated GraphQL layer and SSE streams - shaped so queries written against the original subgraph carry over with little change - are planned:

 {